pauldennis2/TextQuest/JsonApiDoc.md

 * removeItem (item name) - attempts to remove the given item from the room's list of items (won't find items in chest, hidden items, etc)
 * removeItemFromHero (item name) - attempts to remove the given item from the Hero's backpack.
 Use with caution - you could remove essential quest items.
 * changeRoomName (new name) - changes the display name of the room.
 Use with caution.
+* removePassage (direction) - removes a passage from this room in the given direction (if any).
+Use with caution, player can become trapped.

 Not fully implemented